pyca/cryptography/docs/x509/reference.rst

            An
            :class:`~cryptography.exceptions.InvalidSignature`
-           exception will be raised otherwise.
+           exception will be raised if the signature fails to verify.

     .. method:: public_bytes(encoding)